Chiara Lubich: The unity of the human family

-In that dark time without much hope for the future, a universal project opened up for Chiara:
+At a time of uncertainty and worry about her future, when Lubich had no clear hopes for the future, she came up with the idea for this project:

-One day I found myself with my new companions in a dark, candle-litcellar, a book of the Gospel in hand.
+One day I found myself with my new companions in a dark, candle-lit cellar, a book of the Gospel in hand.
 I opened it at random and found the prayer of Jesus before he died: ‘Father (...) that they may all be one’ (John 17:11).
-It was not aneasy text for us to start with, but one by one those words seemed to come to life, giving us the conviction that we were born for that page of the Gospel.
+It was not an easy text for us to start with, but one by one those words seemed to come to life, giving us the conviction that we were born for that page of the Gospel.

-For Chiara, "that they may all be one" could mean nothing less than the unity of all humankind.
-Unity with God and among human beings could be achieved on one condition: by embracing the cross.
-Chiara focused on “Jesus Forsaken”.
-Gradually she and her companions realized that in that moment Jesus had transformed all forms of pain and suffering into "new life" and healed all the traumas of division.
-Years later, she would affirm: Jesus Forsaken won every battle in us, even the most terrible ones (...).
+Lubich interpreted the phrase "that they may all be one" as referring to the unity of all humankind, acheivable, she believed, by embracing the cross.
+Lubich focused on “Jesus Forsaken”.
+Gradually she and her companions came to believe that in that moment Jesus had transformed all forms of pain and suffering into "new life" and healed all the traumas of division.
+Years later, she would affirm: "Jesus Forsaken won every battle in us, even the most terrible ones (...).
 But it is necessary to be madly in love with him, who is the synthesis of every physical or spiritual suffering, the remedy (...) for every pain of the soul".

 "We experienced joy, new peace, the fullness of life, an unmistakable light.
 Jesus was fulfilling his promise: 'Where two or more are gathered in my name, I am there among them' (Matt 18:20).
 He is the one who binds us into unity with the Father, and into unity among us, the unity which had been impossible until now."

-Chiara understood that the unity that she and her first companions were experiencing was destined for the whole world.
+Lubich understood that the unity that she and her first companions were experiencing was destined for the whole world.
 In 1946 she already proposed that they aim at universal brotherhood, indicating the way that this can be done.
 "Look at all people as children of the one Father.
-Let our thoughts and the affection of our hearts go beyond the barriers imposed by our human vision of life, and develop the habit of constantly opening ourselves to the reality of being one human family in only one Father: God".
+Let our thoughts and the affection of our hearts go beyond m one Father: God".

-While Chiara and her first companions believed they were simply living the Gospel, the phrases that were coming into relief formed the basic principles of a spirituality of unity or "spirituality of communion".
-Chiara gradually deepened these principles in her spiritual writings.
-The spirituality of unity developed as a rich and solid synthesis of Christian experience, a remarkable patrimony of ideas and life experiences, with a distinctly communitarian character.
-Twenty years later, it proved to be in total harmony with the documents of the Second Vatican Council.
-It has also had a social, cultural, political and economic impact on society.
+While Lubich and her first companions believed they were simply living the Gospel, the phrases that were coming into relief formed the basis of what they called a spirituality of unity or "spirituality of communion".
+Lubich gradually deepened these principles in her spiritual writings.